bendows/atmega328p-pu/README.md

-# Flashing avr-gcc binaries to a standalone atmega328p-pu using your Arduino Nano
+# Using the Arduino Nano as an ISP programmer (running the stk500v1 ISP scetch) to program a standalone Atemga328p pu

 ## 1. Make the Arduino Nano a programmer
 Burn the "ArduinoISP" sketch under "file"->"examples"->"ArduinoISP" in the Arduino IDE to your Arduino Nano.